ComradDoge/DogeEU4/README.md

 - Removed most Rhenish decisions and reworked Blast Furnace interaction.
 - Mughals upon formation can decide to stay Muslim tech/units or go Indian.
 - HAB flavor events are extended to AUB and SGF if you were HAB originally.
-- Region removal applies a modifier that prevents from colonizing or siberian-frontier'ing the provinces.
+- Old World Region removal applies a modifier that prevents from colonizing or siberian-frontier'ing the provinces.

 # TODO
 # Look at sca_norwegian flow
-# check on songhai mission
-# reduce government building defence scaling

 # when updating anbennar or vanilla ideas, note that expansion_ideas were updated and so ml_addideas